mwpastore/sinja/README.md

 You must also set the `page_using` configurable to a hash of symbols representing the paging fields used in your application (for example, `:number` and `:size` for the above example) along with their default values (or `nil`).
-Please see the [Sequel extension](/extensions/sequel) in this repository for a detailed, working example.
+Please see the [Sequel extension][30] for a detailed, working example.

 The easiest way to page a collection by default is to tweak the post-processed query parameter(s) in a `before_<action>` hook: